Course Information Night:

-- How do parents stayed informed of after school activities and other school events?
+- How do parents stay informed of after school activities and other school events?

 - The Williamsburg website is the best source for up to date information.
 On it you will see Upcoming Events and a link to calendars for the rest of the year.
 The morning announcements are also posted.
-There are shortcuts to teachers through email, the Williamsburg Gazette and other sources of information and links to Emergency Announcements, APS Talk and Blackboard.
-Blackboard is another rich source of information, including team news and homework.
+There are shortcuts to teachers through email, and links to Emergency Announcements, APS Talk .

 - In elementary school we had Friday folders.
 How do I know how my child is doing?

 - Each team has its own procedures for keeping you informed on a weekly basis.
 There is also an electronic gradebook that parents can access at any time.

 - Teachers can be contacted via email or phone.